Bio-Rad: 2Q Earnings Snapshot

 The maker of instruments used in biomedical research posted revenue of $572.6 million in the period.

-Bio-Rad shares have climbed 34% since the beginning of the year.
-In the final minutes of trading on Thursday, shares hit $307.28, decreasing slightly in the last 12 months.
+Bio-Rad shares have risen 34% since the beginning of the year.
+In the final minutes of trading on Thursday, shares hit $310.37, decreasing slightly in the last 12 months.

 View Comments